Am I burned out or in the wrong job? How to know (and what to do about it)

 Q: How do I know if I’m in the wrong job or just burnt out?

-If you’ve taken time off, tried meditating, and still dread Monday, it might be deeper than burnout.
-The wrong job often feels like friction at a values level, while burnout feels like a system overload.
+A: If you’ve taken time off, rested, or tried coping strategies and still dread Mondays, it may be more than burnout.
+The wrong job often feels like a deeper values misalignment, while burnout feels like system overload.
 A coach can help you sort it out (hi, that’s me).

 Q: What are the signs I’m burnt out and not just tired?

-Burnout isn’t fixed by one good night of sleep.
-If you feel detached, snappy, numb, and like you’re just going through the motions (even with tasks you used to enjoy), that’s a red flag it’s burnout - not regular ole fatigue.
+A: Burnout isn’t fixed by sleep.
+Signs include feeling detached, snappy, numb, or like you’re going through the motions even with tasks you used to enjoy.

 Q: Should I quit my job if I’m burnt out?